Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/PrismaCloudCSPMPlaybooks/PrismaCloudCSPM-Remediation/readme.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for playbooks other Api Connection.
+6. Repeat steps for playbooks other API Connection.

 #### b.
 Configurations in Sentinel
 1. In Microsoft sentinel analytical rules should be configured to trigger an incident with risky asset.